 The School, aware of the importance of partnerships within Industry, regularly calls upon professional speakers who propose courses, conferences and seminars.
-They give lectures in the core curriculum, specialised courses and take part in the teaching of Humanities and in the Industrial
+They give lectures in the core " Chemical Engineering M. Eng degree" Syllabus 2022-2023(Class of 2025)

-Process Design project.
+curriculum, specialised courses and take part in the teaching of Humanities and in the Industrial Process Design project.
 These partners also play an important role as tutors in the work placements in their companies.